aaronpagoada/aaronpagoada.com/README.md

 [aaronpagoada.com](https://aaronpagoada.com) is my personal website.

 ## Notes
-This website was built using React and some components from MUI.
+This website was built using React and some components from MaterialUI.